brimoran/Digital-Ocean-set-up/README.md

 ## 1. Create Ubuntu server

-Head to https://www.digitalocean.com/ and create and account.
+Head to https://www.digitalocean.com/ and create an account.

 Create a droplet: